JeffreyRodriguez/Liberator12k/Receiver/Lower.md

 Install the heatset nuts into Lower_Left.

 ### Pin Retainer
-Locate the small hole in the LowerMount_Rear.
+Locate the small hole in the Lower_MountRear.
 Insert Lower Pin Retaining Pin, press it into the mount until flush.

 ### Subassembly
 Requires the trigger from the [Fire Control Group](../FCG.md).

 1. Lay Lower_Left flat-side up.
-2. Install LowerMount_Front - the extended portion points left.
+2. Install Lower_MountFront - the extended portion points left.
-3. Install LowerMount_Rear - the extended portion points left.
+3. Install Lower_MountRear - the extended portion points left.
 4. Tuck the trigger up between the two LowerMounts.
 5. Add Lower_Middle to the stack.
 6. Add Lower_Right, it should seat on the LowerMount tabs.